Neurology

 A neurologist is a physician specializing in neurology and trained to investigate, diagnose and treat neurological disorders.
-Neurologists treat a myriad of neurologic conditions, including stroke, seizures, movement disorders such as Parkinson's disease, autoimmune neurologic disorders such as multiple sclerosis, headache disorders like migraine and dementias such as Alzheimer's disease.
-Neurologists may also be involved in clinical research, clinical trials, and basic or translational research.
-While neurology is a nonsurgical specialty, its corresponding surgical specialty is neurosurgery.
+Neurologists diagnose and treat myriad neurologic conditions, including stroke, epilepsy, movement disorders such as Parkinson's disease, brain infections, autoimmune neurologic disorders such as multiple sclerosis, sleep disorders, brain injury, headache disorders like migraine, tumors of the brain and dementias such as Alzheimer's disease.
+Neurologists may also have roles in clinical research, clinical trials, and basic or translational research.
+Neurology is a nonsurgical specialty, its corresponding surgical specialty is neurosurgery.

 History

 The academic discipline began between the 15th and 16th centuries with the work and research of many neurologists such as Thomas Willis, Robert Whytt, Matthew Baillie, Charles Bell, Moritz Heinrich Romberg, Duchenne de Boulogne, William A. Hammond, Jean-Martin Charcot, C. Miller Fisher and John Hughlings Jackson.
 Neo-Latin neurologia appeared in various texts from 1610 denoting an anatomical focus on the nerves (variably understood as vessels), and was most notably used by Willis, who preferred Greek νευρολογία.